-5.2.30 Second Appointment Evaluation by the Department or Tenure Committee case any tenured member of the department would like to consider a candidate's narrative evaluations, they may do so by obtaining them from that person's Department Chair.
+5.2.30 Second Appointment Evaluation by the Department or Tenure Committee

+The Department Chair or Tenure Committee Chairperson shall convene the tenured members of the department or Tenure Committee to review the second appointment review packet and discuss the self-evaluation (including supporting documents, if any); to decide what areas may require additional exploration; and to share observations about the candidate's work.
+When for some reason in a particular case any tenured member of the department would like to consider a candidate's narrative evaluations, they may do so by obtaining them from that person's Department Chair.
 These deliberations, and the recommendations resulting from them, must take into account current staff, department needs and plans, and, to the extent possible, the direction of the College.
 The expectation is that the Department Chair or Tenure Committee Chair will then draft a departmental evaluation of the candidate including a recommendation for renewal or non-renewal.
 If circumstances warrant (e.g., conflict of interests or an excessive number of letters being due in a particular cycle), the drafting of this letter may be undertaken by other tenured members of the department or Tenure Committee.
 If one departmental or Tenure Committee evaluation is not possible, then several may be submitted provided that the author(s) sign the document(s).
 Departmental or Tenure Committee evaluation(s) will follow closely the criteria and standards discussed above, and should delineate specific areas where improvements are required as well as specific areas where the candidate has achieved excellence or demonstrates particular promise.